giulio-ran/supermarket_sales_analysis/README.md

 **Level**: Intermediate-Advanced
 **Dataset**: Supermarket_sales

 This project aims to analyze a dataset of retail sales, with the usage of a series of intermediate-to-advanced SQL queries.
-The endpoint results aim to determine factors such as the relationship between discount and profit, which are the areas more prifitable in terms of categories, geographical regions, andh others (Pareto analysis) and which customers bring the highest profit in different modalities (RFM analysis)
+The endpoint results aim to determine factors such as the relationship between discount and profit, which are the areas more profitable in terms of categories, geographical regions, and others (Pareto analysis) and which customers bring the highest profit in different modalities (RFM analysis)

 ## Objectives
 1. **Data exploration and cleaning**: loading the raw data into a landing table, conduct a visual inspection and delete null and duplicated rows, performing an exploratory data analysis